-In 2015, we recorded employee severance and related costs and share-based compensation related to the July 2015 corporate restructuring plan, which reduced our workforce by approximately 60 full time equivalents.
-In 2014, we recorded employee severance and related costs, share-based compensation and operating lease termination costs related to the 2013 cost reduction plan that reduced our workforce by approximately 20 employees.
+In 2015, we recorded inventory impairment charges primarily for Qsymia API inventory in excess of expected demand.
+Also in 2015, we recorded employee severance and related costs and share-based compensation related to the July 2015 corporate restructuring plan, which reduced our workforce by approximately 60 full time equivalents.